 Published Date: Dec 8, 2016

-Central leader of Awami National Party (ANP), Afrasiab Khattak on Wednesday while stressing the need for strategic planning to weed out terrorism and extremism from the society has said Pakistan is a security state where extremism is still flourishing due to wrong policies of the state.
+Former senator of Awami National Party (ANP) Afrasiab Khattak stressed the need for strategic planning to weed out terrorism and extremism from society.
+He said that Pakistan was a security state where extremism was still flourishing due to the wrong policies of the state.

-Afrasiab Khattak said ruling elite does not allow the establishment of local government system, as it doesn’t suit them.
+He said that the ruling elite did not allow the establishment of local government system, as “it doesn’t suit them”.
 He called for devising a local government mechanism to implement it in letter and spirit.
-Khattak said the state system has limitations and social priorities are floating.
-Being part of pre-budget consultation, he said, he found nothing concrete about social sector.
-He also talked about extremism in KP.

-Haroon Sharif, the World Bank Regional Advisor said that due to massive global political shifts like Brexit and Trump effect, trade patterns are changing.
-People need to think differently, promote leadership roles in the region and rise above the traditional narratives, he added.
-Afghan Ambassador Omar Zakhilwal emphasised on the importance of regional connectivity, especially from Afghanistan’s perspectives, and how it will open up Central Asia for Pakistan and South Asian countries.
+Afghan Ambassador to Pakistan Omar Zakhilwal laid emphasis on the importance of regional connectivity, especially from Afghanistan’s perspectives, and how it would open up Central Asia for Pakistan and South Asian countries.

-Former Ambassador Fauzia Nasreen said, "Instead of rethinking our position with SAARC and other co-operation agreements, we need to strengthen the already existing institutions and agreements."
-She was of the view that trade and transit should be improved first and further enhanced with India as well.
+Former ambassador Fauzia Nasreen called for strengthening the existing institutions and agreements.
+She was of the view that trade and transit should be enhanced, with India as well.

-Chief Economist of Asian Development Bank Guntur Sugiyatro said the CPEC is a game changer for Pakistan but there are problems which hinder growth and co-operation identified as energy crisis, low investment, weak infrastructure, low tax returns (less than 10% of the GDP) and a lack of experts and professionals in the relevant sectors.
+Asian Development Bank (ADB) Chief Economist Guntur Sugiyatro said that the CPEC was a game-changer for Pakistan, but there were problems that hindered growth and cooperation, identified as energy crisis, low investment, weak infrastructure, low tax returns (less than 10% of the GDP) and lack of experts and professionals in the relevant sectors.